 Again, it depends whether a shareholder will perform business activities and establish work employment.
 If YES, a work permit is required.
 Of course, the same condition is required regarding the time of residence in Serbia.

-If you have a company abroad, but you want to establish a branch in Serbia and bring your employees to work for you in Serbia, the Law now provides for this possibility.
+If you have a company abroad, but you want to establish a branch in Serbia and bring your employees to work for you in Serbia, the Law prescribes this possibility.
 That is because the term “employer” now has a broader meaning.
-It now includes (besides the domestic) foreign legal or natural persons registered for performing activities in Serbia, as well as branches and representative offices of a foreign employer.
-In case the branch’s manager or employee is planning to stay in Serbia for more than 90 days, he is obliged to obtain a work permit.
+In addition to domestic employers, it includes foreign legal or natural persons registered for performing activities in Serbia, as well as branches and representative offices of a foreign employer.
+In case the branch’s manager or employee is planning to stay in Serbia for more than 90 days, they are obliged to obtain a work permit.